MicrosoftDocs/power-platform/power-platform/admin/create-dataverseapplicationuser.md

   - Powerplatform
 ---

-# Preview: Create dataverse application user
+# Preview: Create a Dataverse application user

 [!INCLUDE [cc-beta-prerelease-disclaimer](../includes/cc-beta-prerelease-disclaimer.md)]

-Using this endopint you can create an application user in a target Dataverse based environment.
+Use this endpoint to create an application user in a target Dataverse environment.
 Callers of this endpoint must either be Power Platform administrators, Global administrators, or a Power Platform Service Principal application.

 ## Authentication